-Yes, you can sit one module at a time, or all the modules once it is completely up to you how many modules you want to sit.
+Yes, you can sit one module at a time, or all the modules at once, it is completely up to you how many modules you want to sit in one go.

 Is the MLA Exam for a lifetime Award?

-Yes once taken and passed you DO NOT have the take the exam ever again.
+Yes once taken and passed you DO NOT have to take the exam ever again.